apache/druid/docs/tutorials/tutorial-sql-query-view.md

    ![aggregate-query](../assets/tutorial-sql-aggregate-query.png)

-6. Click **Engine: auto (sql-native)**&mdash;from the menu options you can edit the query context and turn off some query defaults.
+6. Click **Engine: auto (sql-native)**.
+From the menu that appears you can edit the query context and turn off some query defaults.

    Uncheck **Use approximate COUNT(DISTINCT)** and rerun the query.
 The country count in the results decreases because the computation has become more exact.